Nair Service Society seeks apology and resignation from Kerala Speaker over his remarks on Hindu deity | Politics

 - India

-The Nair Service Society (NSS), one of the organisations representing the Nair community in Kerala, on Monday condemned the allegedly controversial remarks made by state Assembly Speaker A N Shamseer about a Hindu deity and demanded that he resign from his post.
+The Nair Service Society (NSS), an organisation of Kerala's Nair community, on Monday condemned the allegedly controversial remarks made by state Assembly Speaker A N Shamseer about a Hindu deity and demanded that he resign from his post.

 In a statement, which also sought an apology from Shamseer, NSS General Secretary G Sukumaran Nair said that the Speaker's statement was not acceptable, regardless of the circumstances or context in which it was made.